fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.1.0/Add-AzurePHPWebRole.md

 # Add-AzurePHPWebRole

 ## SYNOPSIS
-Creates the required files and configuration (sometimes referred to as scaffolding) for a PHP application.
+Creates the required files and configuration for a PHP application.

 ## SYNTAX